-In Part I of our blog series, we explored 5 hidden or not-so-obvious features of the ServiceNow Platform that can be utilized by advanced users and system administrators.
-Now, let’s take a look at some out-of-the-box features geared towards developers or more experienced system admins.
+Part I of our blog series explored 5 More ServiceNow tricks and hidden features for advanced users and system administrators.
+Now, we will review some out-of-the-box features for developers or more experienced system admins.

 1. Studio Code Search

 If you’ve used ServiceNow’s Studio to develop custom applications, you’re probably already familiar with this feature.
 For system administrators, however, searching for code regardless of scope has never been easier.
 This is a fantastic feature if you’re looking for a particular code snippet (a class, a function, even a comment!), especially for something in the Global scope.
 To access the Code Search utility, navigate to the “Studio” module of the “System Applications” application menu.
-You’ll need to select an application first, but don’t worry you won’t be making any modifications to the custom app and you can change your scope later.
+Select an application first, but don’t worry.
+You won’t be making any modifications to the custom app and you can change your scope later.
 In the top right side of the screen, select “Code Search”.
 In the box that appears, enter your search term and select the checkbox labeled “Search in all applications”.

 NOTE: Don’t forget to change your scope back to what it was after the code search is complete.